bkw777/WP-2_IC-Card/README.md

 RA5 is 100k pullup to VDD.
 IC5 is a gate array with unknown programming.
 The service manual says the original IC Cards have no connections on any of these pins.
+It is unknown if the WP-2 does anything at all with these pins.
+The S1, S2, S3 labels come from a schematic in the service manual.
+They are not mentioned anywhere else.

-Pin 17, A17: Only used for ROM.
-RAM may only go up to 128K.
-ROM may go to 256K.
-The RAM card does not connect A17.
-The ROM card does.
+Pin 17, A17: Only used for ROM. the WP-2 only supports up to 128K in a RAM card.

 Pin 37, BCHK/Vchk, Battery Voltage Check: Unknown usage.
-The schematic on service manual page 8-2 doesn't show Vchk connecting to anything, and I also cannot find anything anywhere on the motherboard that connects to the pin.
-These PCBs don't connect this pin.
+The schematic on service manual page 8-2 doesn't show Vchk connecting to anything, and I also cannot find anything anywhere on the motherboard that has continuity with this pin.
+These cards don't connect this pin.

 # TODO